pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`easing_example_2`

-This example demonstrates the use of easing functions to create smooth transitions in position and angles for sprites in a game using the Arcade library.
-Easing functions are used to control the acceleration and deceleration of sprite movement, allowing for more visually appealing animation effects compared to linear movements.
-By applying different easing functions, such as linear, ease in, ease out, and smoothstep, developers can achieve varying levels of smoothness and realism in sprite movements within their games.
+This example demonstrates the use of easing functions in the Arcade library to create smooth animations for position and angles.
+Easing functions provide a way to interpolate between two points or angles, which allows for gradual changes in position or angle over time.
+The code includes a `Player` class that has methods for updating the sprite's angle and position using different easing functions, and a `MyGame` class that implements the game window and user input.
+When a user presses numbered keys from 1 to 9, the example demonstrates different easing functions such as linear, ease-in, ease-out, and smoothstep for both angle and position.
+This helps to understand how different easing functions can affect the game object's motion and rotation, creating more visually appealing and varied animations.

 follow_path.py
 --------------